lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 The forest undergrowth is thick with flowering wild berries and old growth.
 The river current is rushing past you.
 There's no driftwood in the river.
 The bee's are feeding on nearby wildflowers.
+The sound of Dipper, Warbler, and Thrush bird song can be heard in the forest.
-Bird calls can be heard vividly as you walk along the river bank towards the beehive.
+You are walking along the river bank towards the beehive.
 Start further away from the beehive."""
 ```